AkshayVivekananda/AI-Gloves/README.md

 - Disconnect all other components, leaving only the flex sensor connected to the A0 pin of the Arduino Nano.

 ### 2) Prepare the Flex Sensor
-- **Check the Connection**: Ensure that one end of the flex sensor is connected to the A0 pin of the Arduino Nano, and the other end is connected to ground (GND) through a resistor.
+- Make the connections as per as the diagram.
-- **Verify the Wiring**: Double-check the wiring for any loose connections or incorrect placements.
+- The resistor used is `10kΩ`.

 ### 3) Upload Test Code
 - **Adjust the Code**: Modify the test code to read the analog input from the A0 pin.
-The code should include a command like `int flexValue = analogRead(A0);` to read the value from the flex sensor.
+The code should include a command like `const int flexPin = A0;` Here instead A0 replace with your analog port.
 - **Upload the Code**: Upload the code to the Arduino Nano.

 ### 4) Check Responses